Camilla Chandler Family Foundation

 What They Don't Fund

 As a private family foundation that does not accept unsolicited applications, the foundation does not publicly specify exclusions.
-However, their grantmaking pattern suggests focus on established institutions rather than startups, and organizations aligned with the founder's specific interests in arts education, environmental conservation, and educational institutions.
+However, their grantmaking pattern suggests focus on established institutions rather than startups, and organisations aligned with the founder's specific interests in arts education, environmental conservation, and educational institutions.

 Governance and Leadership